c0nanh/ExData_Plotting1/README.md

 reconstruct the following plots below, all of which were constructed using the base plotting system.

-First you will need to fork and clone the following GitHub repository:
+The following GitHub repository was forked and cloned:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-For each plot you should
+Each plot was created as follows:

 * Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.